NTIA/scos-sensor/README.md

    after the action function returns, and includes metadata such as when the task *started*, when it *finished*, its *duration*, the *result* (`success` or `failure`), and a freeform *detail* string.
-A `TaskResult` JSON object is also POSTed to a schedule entry's `callback_url`, ifprovided.
+A `TaskResult` JSON object is also POSTed to a schedule entry's `callback_url`, if provided.

 ## References